Harsh-Agarwall/Blogging-website/README.md

 # My Blog Application

 This is a full-stack blog application built using React for the frontend and Node.js with Express and MongoDB for the backend.
 Users can create posts, search for posts by tags, and manage their own posts after logging in.
 The application uses JWT (JSON Web Tokens) for authentication and implements role-based access control.
+You can visit my site it is deployed on render https://blogging-website-app.onrender.com

 ## Features